TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

 ### Manual Load Function

 The **Manual load** function is a valuable feature of the External Integration Framework.
-It allows you to process messages without connecting directly to the web application.
+It allows you to process messages without connecting to the Web application.
 You simply provide JSON data as text, and the system processes it exactly as if it came from the API.

 ![Manual load function](ManualLoad.png)